enricosada/paket-netcore-testing-as-tool/README.md

 - download from github, need a real version of paket deployed. atm just myget feed are usable (forcenuget or prefernuget)
 - the cache is disabled.

-# HOW TO TRY IN YOUR PROJECT
+# HOW TO MIGRATE FROM PAKET .NET

 - require .net sdk >= 2.1.401 (best practice is to add a `global.json` in root)
 - delete `.paket/paket.exe`